Show me a good loser, and I’ll show you a loser. – Vince Lombardi

-And when the dust had lifted, and they saw what had occurred,
+And when the dust had lifted, and the men saw what had occurred,

-There was Blakey safe at second, and Flynn a-huggin’ third.
+There was Jimmy safe at second, and Flynn a-hugging third.

-It struck upon the hillside and rebounded on the flat;
+It knocked upon the mountain and recoiled upon the flat,

 No stranger in the crowd could doubt ’twas Casey at the bat.